Thandai Syrup Recipe (Make Once, Store for 6 Months)

 • Soak almonds, cashew nuts, black peppercorns, raisins, green cardamoms, melon seeds, poppy seeds, fennel seeds, and saffron in ½ cup water for 5-6 hours.

-• Add the soaked ingredients to the small jar of a blender along with the leftover water and gulkand and blend to make a smooth paste.
+• Add the soaked ingredients to the small jar of a blender along with the leftover water and gulkand and blend to make a silky smooth paste.
 Keep aside.

 • Add sugar and ½ cup water to a nonstick pan and heat it on medium heat until the sugar is dissolved.
 Stir frequently while cooking.